To help the decision on which technique to choose, we expanded upon the short labels you see in the graph to help scope the response more carefully.

 4. Mobile marketing (Mobile advertising, site development and apps)

-Mobile was in the top 3 three years ago, but as more companies have adopted mobile responsive web design and email templates they have seen less need to focus on it, or at least there are fewer opportunities for growth.
+Mobile was in the top 3 three years ago, but as more companies have adopted mobile responsive web design and email templates they have seen less need to focus on it, or at least there are fewer growth opportunities.

 However, research shows that retail conversion rates are significantly lower on a smartphone, so there is work to be done for many businesses to optimise conversion on mobile, although they will likely always stay lower than desktop.

 ‘Mobile first’ is also misleading if we look at the overall customer journey since often different devices may be involved at different points.
 So a better vision for the mobile strategy is treating it as part of a multiplatform or multichannel strategy.
-As this data from comScore highlight, the multiplatform ribbons for all countries are much broader than users who are mobile-only or desktop only.
+As this data from comScore highlights, the multiplatform ribbons for all countries are much broader than users who are mobile-only or desktop-only.

 5. Social media marketing including Social CRM and Social Customer Care